Aftermath: 11 - Chimes at Midnight (2015)

 Hermann pours himself a small cup of tea from his thermos.
 He offers up a silent prayer of thanks that Dr. Geiszler had not died in Manila.

 Hermann does not flatter himself so far as to truly believe Dr. Geiszler would look for anything beyond friendship with someone such as himself, a recently minted PhD with no independent science funding to his name.
 But even that, even a friendship with such a person would be enough to satisfy him.
 He tries not to daydream or waste time on fantasies.
-He tries, in fact, to minimize fantasizing all together.
+He tries, in fact, to minimize fantasizing altogether.
 Soon he will drift with one of his classmates; they say that, in the interface, concealment is impossible.

-Based on the man’s career trajectory, (Hermann has looked up his publication record, timed things out), he must be somewhere in his early fifties.
+Based on the man’s career trajectory (Hermann has looked up his publication record, timed things out), he must be somewhere in his early fifties.
 Being of German ancestry, he’s likely to be tall.
 Square shoulders, certainly.
 His hair, perhaps, just starting to gray at the temples.
 He has a youthful face—that he will retain.
 His voice, like his words, powerful, insightful, laced with a dry sense of humor.
 The perfect foil to Dr. Lightcap: calm where she is wild, steady where she lacks direction.
 He could head the new K-science Division.
 He would keep her in line.
 Technically she’d outrank him, but not by much, and not for long, Hermann suspects.

-Perhaps, if he comes, when he comes, he will, occasionally, if he’s not too busy, seek Hermann out.
+Perhaps if he comes, when he comes, he will occasionally, if he’s not too busy, seek Hermann out.
 Perhaps he’ll wish to discuss particularities of quantum mechanical interdimensional transit.
 He has a strong interest in quantum theory; clearly he does.
 That alone should provide the basis for a lasting friendship.
 And then, there had been this most recent letter.
 Thank you, he’d said, you saved my life.

 He does not seem the type to forget such a thing.